Washington Aerospace Scholarsfoundation

 How does Washington Aerospace Scholarsfoundation spend its money?

 Washington Aerospace Scholarsfoundation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Washington Aerospace Scholarsfoundation tax-deductible?